-Seedlip Spice & Tonic: Seedlip is an alcohol-free distilled spirit that has many of the flavor-notes of gin because each version of the spirit is made with botanicals.
-Seedlip Spice and tonic water is a refreshing, booze-free alternative for those who enjoy gin & tonics.
+Seedlip Spice & Tonic: Seedlip is an alcohol-free distilled spirit that has many of the flavor notes of gin because each version of the spirit is made with botanicals.
+Seedlip Spice and tonic water is a refreshing, booze-free alternative for those who enjoy gin and tonics.

 Juniper Tonic: For a different (and less expensive) tonic-based drink, make your own juniper syrup — which can be done days ahead of time — to mix with tonic.
 Juniper berries, cardamom and orange peels are boiled with sugar and water for a syrup that's super easy to make but will totally impress your guests when you say, "I just threw it together."

 Chai Blossom: This is not your average iced-tea.
 Chai tea bags and sugar are steeped in boiling water to create a syrup-like mixture, and then the cooled syrup is mixed with lime juice and club soda.
 You can make a large batch of the tea syrup and sugar ahead of time and have it ready to mix with the ingredients once game time hits.

 Cucumber Ginger Mocktail: Flavored simple syrups seem to be a key ingredient in quality non-alcoholic drinks.
 For this drink, you'll make a simple syrup with fresh cucumber and fresh ginger.
 The syrup is mixed with soda water to create a straight-up drink you can serve in a Champagne flute or coupe, a martini glass or a Manhattan glass.